AriFordsham/GHCWiki/Type-&-Class-Dependency-Analysis.md

 ## The `TyClGroup` Story

 The renamer works one `HsGroup` at a time.
-It collects the identifiers bound by every LHS, brings them into scope, and then does another pass over the AST.
+It collects the identifiers bound by every LHS, brings them into scope, and then does name resolution in another pass over the `HsGroup`.

 The type-checker (kind-checker, really) cannot work this way.
+It cannot bring every type constructor into scope ahead of time because their kinds are not known yet.
 It needs to process declarations in a specific order, with mutually-recursive declarations grouped together.

 So within every `HsGroup`, after renaming and before type-checking, we perform dependency analysis, producing `TyClGroup`s.

 A `TyClGroup` is defined thus: